thedeadend-band/bandmate/docs/new-song-wizard-plan.md

 ## UI / Navigation

-- New "Add Song" button on the song list page (staff only), like the existing ZIP upload but routes to the wizard
+- New "Add Song" button on the song list page for logged-in users, like the existing ZIP upload but routes to the wizard
 - New sidebar item or sub-item under existing navigation
 - Wizard uses a stepped progress indicator at the top (step 1 of 10, with step names)
 - Each step has Back / Next navigation